dpc-sdp/ripple/docs/content/design-system/5.components/detail-list.md

 ::

 ### When and how to use
-- Use single words only for the label
+- Use single words only for the label.
-- Include a link if you need to
+- Include a link if you need to.
-- Keep the labels and summary content clear and concise
+- Keep the summary content and labels clear and concise.
-- Align all summary content to the longest label
+- Align all summary content to the longest label.

 ### When and how not to use
-- Don't use labels for unrelated summary content
+- Don't use labels for unrelated summary content.
-- Don't use to surface information that is not important to users
+- Don't use it to surface information that is not important to users.
-- Don't use with complex or long form content
+- Don't use with complex or long form content.

 ---

 ## Theming

-When a link is present, Detail List uses the link colour for interaction states.
+When a link is present, the detail list uses the link colour for interaction states.

 ::DocsThemeChooser
   ::DocsExample